Optimizing Behavior Change: Addressing Neurological Resistance

 • Two distinct brain systems govern behavior change: the ventromedial prefrontal cortex and ventral striatum encode subjective value (“The Will”), while the dorsolateral prefrontal cortex translates motivation into executable plans (“The Way”) — both must activate for change to occur.

-• Hyperbolic discounting causes the brain to devalue future rewards steeply at short delays, which is why even high-return investments in personal growth trigger avoidance when the cost is immediate and the benefit is abstract.
+• Temporal reward devaluation causes the brain to sharply undervalue future rewards at short delays, which is why even high-return investments in personal growth trigger avoidance when the cost is immediate and the benefit is abstract.

 • Loss aversion makes costs feel 2.5 times more painful than equivalent gains — explaining why people resist investing in change even when they understand the return objectively.